Quantum fiction

+Andrew Crumey's Sputnik Caledonia (2008).

+Charles Platt introduced the term in his essay "Quantum Fiction: A Blueprint for Avoiding Literary Obsolescence", first published in The New York Review of Science Fiction in April 1990.

 Origin of the genre

-Novelist Vanna Bonta claimed to have coined the term quantum fiction in 1996, when she published her novel Flight: A Quantum Fiction Novel.
-In the story, the protagonist struggles to tell real life from elements in a novel he is writing, as people and events from his novel begin to appear in reality.
-The first line of Bonta's novel is "Which came first—the observer or the particle?"
+The term had been suggested in 1990 by Charles Platt.
+Though, novelist Vanna Bonta claimed to have coined the term quantum fiction in 1996, when she published her novel Flight: A Quantum Fiction Novel.
+In Bonta's novel, the protagonist struggles to tell real life from elements in a novel he is writing, as people and events from his novel begin to appear in reality.

 Bonta defined quantum fiction as stories in which consciousness affects physics and determines reality; in her words, "the genre is broad and includes life."
 Bonta further explained her development of this new genre: "I don't write science fiction.
 Science fiction is a niche genre, defined by Ray Bradbury as depiction of the real.
 'Quantum fiction' is the realm of all possibilities.
 The genre is broad, and includes life because fiction is an inextricable part of reality in its various stages, and vice versa."

+According to Christina Scholz, on Platt's inclusion of the term: